rackerlabs/support-how-to/content/dedicated-hosting/Net-Device-Reboot-Button-FAQ.md

 #### When should I reboot my network devices?

-You can reboot your network deviceses whenever you like.
+You can reboot your network devices whenever you like.
 Rackspace highly recommends that except in the case of emergency, you always reboot your network devices in a maintenance window when you expect the least impact to your production or business.

 #### Can I schedule the reboot?